 A party of the appeal procedure has the right to ask for a final arbitration at the CAS (Court of Arbitration for Sport)).
 The commencement of the arbitration procedure requires the acceptance of the mandate by the CAS.
-In the event that the CAS refuses to accept the mandate for arbitration the decision of the Appeal Board remains final.
+In the event that the CAS refuses to accept the mandate for arbitration the decision of the UIM International Court of Appeal remains final.
 The CAS procedure must abide by the following rules.